 Travelling and exploring a new area of the world is a lovely experience.
 However, to soak up the sights, you need to figure out all the logistics.
-If you intend to visit the island country of Cyprus, the odds are you will be going through Paphos Airport.
+If you intend to visit the island country of Cyprus, the odds are from Europe, you will be going through Paphos Airport.

 Generally, booking flights is reasonably straightforward.
 The difficulty comes when you must get from the airport to your destination.
 Keep reading to learn all the different ways to get from Paphos Airport to where you need to go.